bxacosta/warp-launcher/README.md

 # Warp Launcher

-A tool to quickly launch the [Warp terminal](https://www.warp.dev/) for windows from your current working directory, either via the Windows Explorer address bar or directly from the console.
-It supports configurable launch modes and includes a simple CLI for managing its configuration.
+A tool that generates a launch script to open the [Warp terminal](https://www.warp.dev/) from the current working directory on Windows.
+It provides a simple CLI to manage configuration and supports customizable launch modes, enabling you to start Warp directly from the Windows Explorer address bar or from the terminal.

 ## Features